oshbec/loam/DECISIONS.md

 A log of decisions made about the project.

-## `Position` values as an `f32` instead of `f64`
+## `Position` values as an `f64`

-- In short, `f32` is precise enough; more precise than the reading you'd get from a GPS sensor
-- Something like `f64` would be overkill, unless you had a sub-millimeter precision use case
+- `f64` is super precise
-- It's nice to save memory, especially when geometries might be made of *many* positions
+- It might be overkill for this type of thing though
+- I don't want to worry about evaluating when f32 won't work at a global scale when calculating things like distance, and I'd rather not be converting stuff back and forth
+- Not terribly concerned about memory use
+- Might revisit in the future, but it's simpler for now to get more precision by default
+- Summary: going for simplicity in our choice of float, and it's good enough

 ## Constructing `Position` from 2- or 3-member tuples with `impl From`

 - A `::new` constructur would be odd; sometimes there are two, other times there are three values for a `Position`
-- Could be solved with a trait that gets implemented on `(f32, f32)` and `(f32, f32, f32)` which would then be accepted as a constructor argument; this is too complicated
+- Could be solved with a trait that gets implemented on `(f64, f64)` and `(f64, f64, f64)` which would then be accepted as a constructor argument; this is too complicated

 ```rs
 let position: Position = (1.0, 2.0).into();